sanying123/documentation/getting-started/getting-started.md

 * Linux or Mac OS X operating system (Windows support is experimental - please [use our installer](windows-installer.md))
 * A Java application you want to protect (or use the [HelloShiftLeft demo Java application](https://github.com/ShiftLeftSecurity/HelloShiftLeft))

-# Downloading, Installing and Authenticating the ShiftLeft CLI
+# Downloading and Installing the ShiftLeft CLI

 Once you have downloaded and installed the ShiftLeft CLI, verify the installation by typing `sl help`.
 See more information on [Using the ShiftLeft CLI](using-sl-the-shiftleft-cli.md).